 US: Lithium batteries are neither specifically listed nor exempted from the Federal Environmental Protection Agency (US EPA) hazardous waste regulations.
+The only material of possible concern due to its reactivity is lithium metal.

 Use a professional disposal firm for disposal of mass quantities of undischarged lithium batteries.